Christyan-Barnes/Build_Gaming_PC/README.md

 * Case- is mostly a decorative choice.
 Some cases inlude fans which is important for cooling the system.

+#### Designing Your Build

+Building your own PC is a creative process.
+How much do I want to spend?
+Do I want to choose a GPU then build around it?
+Do I choose a case I like then try to make the parts fit in those parameters?

+When I build a computer I like to start with "why" I want to build one first.
+I like to build a PC that can run the latest games smoothly and has room for upgrades.
+It needs to be at least as powerful as the newest Xbox or Playstation so I can compare and compete across game platforms.

 [Purpose]: #Purpose
 [Prerequisite]: #Prerequisite
 [Basic Parts]: #Basic-Parts
+[Designing Your Build]: #Designing-Your-Build
+[Shopping for Parts]: #Shopping-for-Parts